valyndsilva/web3-ebay-clone/docs/guide.md

 export default LisitingPage;

 ```
+Open a Direct Listings page:

-When you Make an Offer > Buyout price not met, making an offer > Metamask prompts > Confirm > Approve token spend > Confirm
+When you Make an Offer for ex: 0.00002 and click "Offer"> Buyout price not met, making an offer > Metamask prompts > Confirm > Approve token spend > Confirm

 When you Make a Bid > Buyout price not met, making a bid > Metamask prompts > Confirm > Approve token spend > Confirm